fastify/fastify/docs/Reference/Routes.md

 fastify.get('/example/*', (request, reply) => {})
 ```

-Regular expression routes are supported as well, but pay attention, RegExp are
-very expensive in term of performance!
+Regular expression routes are supported as well, but beware that you have to escape slashes.
+Also notice, that RegExp are very expensive in term of performance!
 ```js
 // parametric with regexp
 fastify.get('/example/:file(^\\d+).png', (request, reply) => {})